mirucon/coldbox/readme.txt

 = 1.3.3 =

-* Added: New custmizer settings:
+* Added: New customizer settings:
   * Change the footer menu color
   * Set the number of grid columns for mobile
 * Fixed: Archive pages layout when the number of grid columns is set more than one for mobile